Skip to main content

 Want something alcoholic to wash down your street meal?
 Try this lovely cocktail, which blends ice cream with a cream liqueur made from the local fruit marula.
 You’ll find it’s a staple of every self-respecting bar and can even buy a bottle of Amarula liqueur to make it yourself.

-Trust us to go the extra mile to introduce you to unmissable food experiences in the Cape Town V&A waterfront as well as the restaurants the locals love.
-Because you haven’t really experienced South Africa until you’ve tasted it.
+Trust us to go the extra mile to introduce you to unmissable food experiences in the Cape Town V&A waterfront Because you haven’t really experienced South Africa until you’ve tasted it.